EricCJoyce/Neuron-C/README.md

 BLAS is a Fortran library of expertly optimized linear algebraic functions.
 Neuron-C uses BLAS to do matrix-matrix and matrix-vector multiplication as quickly as possible.
 Why depend on BLAS rather than write these routines myself?
 BLAS is the bedrock of linear algebraic operations.
 As [Dr. Shusen Wang](http://wangshusen.github.io/) says, "Do not try to write and optimize these operations yourself.
 There are just... too many tricks."

-For you to use the Neuron-C library, you'll need the "neuron.h" file included here plus three files you'll have to build yourself so that they're tailored to your machine.
+For you to use the Neuron-C library, you'll need the "\*.h" files included here plus three files you'll have to build yourself so that they're tailored to your machine.
 You can name these files anything you wish, but let's call them:
 * cblas_LINUX.a
 * libblas.a
 * cblas.h

-These files should then live in the same directory as "neuron.h" and your project code.
+These files should then live in the same directory as the "\*.h" files and your project code.
 You'll have to call your compiler to include the BLAS library.
 Compiling BLAS is explained below.
-Compiling programs with Neuron-C and BLAS is explained in this repository's examples.
+Compiling programs with Neuron-C and BLAS is demonstrated in this repository's examples.

 The following steps successfully create BLAS utilities version 3.8.0 on Ubuntu 16.04.